tinode/chat/README.md

 * iOS client bindings and client.
 * Images, video and other media transfer.
-* Security: [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) for all communications plus [OTR](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) for one-on-one messaging and undecided method for group mesaging.
+* End to end encryption with [OTR](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) for one-on-one messaging and undecided method for group mesaging.
 * Group messaging with unlimited number of members with bearer token access control.
 * Failover/hot standby/replication.
 * Federation.